psx-spx/psx-spx.github.io/docs/cpuspecifications.md

 Load instructions can read from the data cache (if the data is not in the cache, or if the memory region is uncached, then the CPU gets halted until it has read the data) (however, the PSX doesn't have a data cache).<br/>
+Load and store instructions can generate address error exceptions if the memory address is not properly aligned (To a halfword boundary for lh/lhu/sh or a word boundary for lw/sw. lwl/lwr/swl/swr can't access misaligned address as they force align the memory address).
+Additionally, accessing certain invalid memory locations will cause a bus error exception.
+If an exception occurs during a load instruction, the rt register is left untouched.<br/>

 #### Caution - Load Delay
 The loaded data is NOT available to the next opcode, ie. the target register